 - Organising ad hoc activities and transport e.g. adventurous activities

 - Administer and take minutes of local meetings associated with the cadet scheme

-- Communicate with the cadets using the locally adopted method (e.g. Facebook and/or ESIBS)
+- Communicate with the cadets using the locally adopted method (e.g. Cadet Portal and/or Dutysheet)

 - Assist with the management and administration of accreditation or any qualifications which are sought e.g. Duke of Edinburgh

 - Experience of arranging meetings and taking notes

 - Good organisational skills